zeropingheroes/lanager/readme.md

 	`chmod -R 777 lanager/app/storage` (*nix)

-6. Edit `lanager/app/config/app.php` setting your installation's URL and 32 character application key

-7. In a terminal in the `lanager/` directory, run:
+6. In a terminal in the `lanager/` directory, run:

 	`php artisan lanager:install`

-8. Schedule the artisan command `steam:import-user-states` to run at 1 minute intervals
+7. Schedule the artisan command `steam:import-user-states` to run at 1 minute intervals

 	* On Windows
 		* Add a task for `lanager/SteamImportUserStates.bat` in [Task Scheduler](http://support.microsoft.com/kb/226795)